38 Types of Spiders in Maryland

 9. Dimorphic Jumping Spider

-The dimorphic jumping spider is a small spider that is usually found hanging on the webs of larger spiders as they wait for their prey to come along.
-This type of spider will often jump off the web and onto its prey, hence the name dimorphic.
+The dimorphic jumping spider is small usually found hanging on the webs of larger spiders as they wait for their prey to come along.
+This spider often jumps off the web and onto its prey, hence the name dimorphic.

 They are brown and have long, thin bodies with six legs.
 They measure about 7-8mm in size and can be seen from late summer through early fall.